 Outreach efforts improve the driver's awareness of highway users by attending events in regards to minimizing the risk of a crash with a CMV, and the resulting injury and/or fatality.
-The fundamental strategy is to raise safety awareness about sharing the road with CMVs.
+For certain outreaches like Teens & Trucks, the fundamental strategy is to raise safety awareness about sharing the road with CMVs.
 MSCVC continues to work with stakeholders that are interested in commercial vehicle safety.
-In FY2019, our goal was to conduct nine safety briefings throughout the state.
-We exceeded that goal and conducted a total of 20 safety briefings.
+In FY2020, our goal was to conduct twelve safety briefings throughout the state.
+MSCVC conducted a total of five safety briefings.